WALL-EEEEEEE/pider/README.md

 **Install into your laptop (only linux supported currently)**

-You can run `install.sh` under root directory of the project whatever you prefer to install an environment into your laptop.
+&ensp;&ensp;You can run `install.sh` under root directory of the project whatever you prefer to install an environment into your laptop.

 + Install `composer` at first.(Details can be pored over on [https://getcomposer.org/](https://getcomposer.org/))